One of the greatest musical experiences of my life took place in the least likely location.

 Add to that six chanters — that’s the part of the bagpipes which produces the melody, a shrill, recorder-like instrument with a reed and fingerholes — and, if that wasn’t enough, six drummers.

 Ah, I hear you say, the drums are safely stacked up outside.
-But it turns out you don’t need drums if you have drumsticks and metal bar leaners.
+But it turns out you don’t need drums if you have drumsticks and steel bar leaners.

 Imagine yourself in the front row at a death metal concert.
 Or accidentally forgetting to exit the lab before a jet engine test.
 Now amplify that.